The first time my Chi got "sugar shock," I was terrified. Here are signs and symptoms to watch for, as well as a few ways to avoid it.

 What Is Hypoglycemia in Chihuahuas?

 Chihuahuas, like many small breeds, have trouble regulating their blood sugar.
 The first time my Chi suffered an episode of low sugar, I really did not know what was wrong.
-He was 7 months old, and had a pretty typical day.
-Then a short time after playing, he started walking like he was drunk.
+He was seven months old and had a pretty typical day.
+Then, a short time after playing, he started walking like he was drunk.
 It was as though he had no control over his legs.
-He threw up foam and then basically fell over.
-I was beside myself how we could have been playing one minute and into this scene the next.
+He threw up foam, and then basically fell over.
+I was beside myself; how did we go from playing one minute to this scene the next?

 What Symptoms Will My Chihuahua Have?

 In the case of my dog, his low blood sugar was caused by a play session that went on a little too long and too hard.
 Who can say no when a puppy keeps wanting to play?
 That was my mistake and I definitely learned from it.